jhxie/skaff/README.md

 ![skaff](img/banner.png)

 ## Overview
-A CMake-based project scaffolding tool.
+A collection of extensible tools used for project scaffolding that comes with default (CMake-based) C/C++ support.
 Click any of the following badges to see details.
 [![Documentation Status](
 https://readthedocs.org/projects/skaff/badge/?version=latest)](